miker704/Strife/README.md

   * ```Visual Studio Code``` as Main code editor
   * ```Vim (NeoVim along with its plugins)``` for whenever Vscode would bug out or would run slowly do to other running projects.
   * ```Boxy SVG Editor (Browser Version)``` used to edit and create svgs for default group and profile avatars, discord uses multiple png files with different colors to serve as the default group chats and user avatars using an svg allows to use one file and recolor it for each user or group.
+  * ```EZGIF.com``` used for converting certain assets of discords such as profile effect images into a combined or split files for use through SCSS.
 * Other Tech
   * ```C++``` most of the files coded in C++ are long gone, but they where used with a old program to parse data to auto re-seed the postgreSQL database with data without having to manually re-seed or drop the database via rails console similar to knex.js or EF Core, It was also used to generate seed data easier into a csv format without having to painstakingly do it manually.
 This as a Whole has been replaced with rails console and vs code plugins despite it being a bit tedious.